-- 62. The divisions we see in our local communities' mirror what is happening beyond borders. - 63.
+- 82. The divisions we see in our local communities' mirror what is happening beyond borders. - 83.
 Global working-class solidarity is particularly vital in response to the climate crisis.
-Collective effort based in global justice is required to deal with the deepening emergency in front of us. - 64.
+Collective effort based in global justice is required to deal with the deepening emergency in front of us. - 84.
 Climate solutions must respond to the demand for climate reparations from the Global South borne of the historic and ongoing imperial extraction of the Global North.
-Environmental justice must ensure that those in the Global South, who are the least responsible for the climate disaster despite being the most in danger, are not further harmed from any solutions to climate change. - 65.
+Environmental justice must ensure that those in the Global South, who are the least responsible for the climate disaster despite being the most in danger, are not further harmed from any solutions to climate change. - 85.
 Responding to the climate emergency will require a transformation of our economy and can lead to a generation of new well-paying unionized jobs.
-These opportunities could speak to a broader understanding of a "just transition" where equity-deserving communities increasingly find their way into the labour movement. - 66.
+These opportunities could speak to a broader understanding of a "just transition" where equity-deserving communities increasingly find their way into the labour movement. - 86.
 It is crucial to recognize that our members, our workplaces, and our future are deeply affected by climate change.
 Our health and well-being are already being affected by global warming.
 Our members' jobs and daily lives are on the line.

 This isn't a future problem; this is a now problem.
 The fight for climate justice is equally a fight for human rights.

-- 67. Centre the margins of the working class using an intersectional lens and provide support against all attacks from the right wing. - 68.
-Continue our internal work of dismantling the structures of white supremacy within CUPE Ontario using our Anti-Racism Organizational Action Plan as a blueprint moving forward. - 69.
-Organize against the right-wing threats and attacks against 2SLGBTQIA+ community. - 70.
-Work with the OFL and coalition partners to lobby the provincial government to take immediate steps to redress widespread pay equity non-compliance in Ontario and set aside a specialized fund to ensure payments for public sector workers. - 71.
-Advocate for strategies that put public services, communities, and workers at the center of climate change action. - 72.
-Encourage our locals to use equity and climate change language when bargaining collective agreements. - 73.
-Advocate for Indigenous rights, democratic rights, and workers' rights as an essential element of climate justice. - 74.
-Work with pension advocates to ensure that our pension funds are not fueling the climate crisis and putting workers' retirement security at risk.
+- 87. Centre the margins of the working class using an intersectional lens and provide support against all attacks from the right wing, including COVID-19 impacts on equity deserving groups. - 88.
+Continue our internal work of dismantling the structures of white supremacy within CUPE Ontario using our Anti-Racism Organizational Action Plan as a blueprint moving forward. - 89.
+Organize against the right-wing threats and attacks against 2SLGBTQIA+ community and continue our anti-white supremacy campaign which builds on our guide "Recognize and Resist White Supremacy" created by the Racial Justice Committee. - 90.
+Work with the OFL and coalition partners to lobby the provincial government to take immediate steps to redress widespread pay equity non-compliance in Ontario and set aside a specialized fund to ensure payments for public sector workers. - 91.
+Advocate for strategies that put public services, communities, and workers at the center of climate change action. - 92.
+Encourage our locals to use equity and climate change language when bargaining collective agreements. - 93.
+Advocate for Indigenous rights, democratic rights, and workers' rights as an essential element of climate justice. - 94.
+Work with pension advocates to ensure that our pension funds are not fueling the climate crisis and putting workers' retirement security at risk. - 95.
+Continue to advocate for additional national staffing resource to assist with the massive pay equity backlog in the province. - 96.
+Advocate for the nationalization of human rights such as water, housing, childcare, etc. - 97.
+Support our sectors to enhance their efforts at sectoral bargaining already underway in the union. - 98.
+Continue to work with the Canadian Anti-Hate Network to help locals identify, track, and resist white nationalist groups in their communities.